SBT Rio

 SBT Rio (channel 11) is a Brazilian television station located in the city of Rio de Janeiro, capital of the state of the same name, serving as an owned-and-operated station of Sistema Brasileiro de Televisão for the Rio de Janeiro metropolitan area.
 The station has its facilities located in the Charles de Gaulle Business Center, in the Castelo region, downtown Rio de Janeiro, on the outskirts of Santos Dumont Airport, and its transmitters are at the top of Morro do Sumaré, in the Rio Comprido neighborhood.

-The broadcaster went on air on 14 May 1976, under the name TVS, and was a (probable) member of Record until 1981, being the first TV concession acquired by businessman Silvio Santos, five years before the Silvio Santos Group acquired part of Rede Tupi's concessions and forming the national network that would become SBT.
+The broadcaster went on air on 14 May 1976, under the name TVS, and was a (probable) member of Record and REI until 1981, being the first TV concession acquired by businessman Silvio Santos, five years before the Silvio Santos Group acquired part of Rede Tupi's concessions and forming the national network that would become SBT.

 History

 In 1975, comedian Manuel de Nóbrega convinced businessman and presenter Silvio Santos to participate in a Federal Government bid for the concession of VHF channel 11 in Rio de Janeiro, a bid that was won by the businessman, and the first TV concession granted to a television artist.
 In the same year, the future broadcaster acquired an old refrigerated warehouse located at Rua General Padilha, 134, in São Cristóvão, where the first studios for channel 11 were set up.
 The following year, Silvio participated in an auction of the bankrupt estate of TV Continental, completing the station's old radiating system.
 Despite being based in Rio de Janeiro, its main facilities would be located in São Paulo, where the Silvio Santos Group maintained a 4,000 m^{2} complex that belonged to the defunct TV Excelsior in the Vila Guilherme neighborhood, in addition to the Manuel de Nóbrega Theater, in Pompeia, where Silvio did his programs.
 The latter's name was given in honor of the comedian, who died on 17 March 1976, during preparations for the inauguration of TVS, and would be its future director, causing Silvio to hand over the position to Luciano Callegari.
 In total, at least 60 million cruzeiros were invested in the future broadcaster.

 TVS (short for TV Studios, or TV Studios Silvio Santos) was inaugurated on the night of 14 May 1976, at 9 pm.
 Initially, in addition to programs hosted by Silvio Santos himself and other presenters, the station's programming, which aired daily from 6pm until midnight, consisted of several series, cartoons and films, which were exhaustively shown more than once a day to fill the schedules.
 It was only on 1 June 1977, that the schedule began to diversify, through the showing of telenovelas, small news programs and other content.
 That same day, TVS inaugurated a new tower and transmitter, with an effective power of 270 kW, which increased the quality of the signal and its coverage.